Etron-RA/RetroAchievements/Tutorials/00_Getting_Started/readme.md

 # Tutorial #0 - Getting Started
+## Why Use RAScripts?
+You may be wondering why the effort of learning a new language to make achievements when you can already code it directly in the GUI?
+Below is a non-exhaustive list of benefits of learning RAScripts.
+### Improved Readability
+With RAScripts you can name memory locations and special values making it easier to understand what’s going on at a glance.
+You might not remember what memory location 0x075e does however you’ll instantly know what the function Coins() means.

+### Code Quicker with Less Errors
+RAScripts excel at creating many similar slightly varying achievements quickly and without mistakes.
+No more copy and paste errors.

+### More Complicated Achievements
+Using arrays and loops you can create complex achievements that would be tedious to do by hand.
+Got a big idea but not sure how to code it?
+RAScripts can help do the heavy lifting!

+### Easier to Maintain
+It’s easy to update and change a set written in RAScripts.
+Need to add or update save protection for every achievement in a set?
+A well written RAScript will make small edits to many achievements much easier.

+### Test Achievements
+Quickly create test achievements to help better understand a game.
+Record important details as you play like level transitions, high scores, speed run times, and enemy kill counts.
+Curious how a game mechanic works or what a reasonable achievement goal should be?
+A script of test achievements will help answer those questions.

+### Updating Existing Sets
+RATools can import code from sets in the core.
+Using the import process to name memory addresses in the code which makes it easier to update, add rich presence, and leaderboards to existing sets.

 ## Getting the Right Tools
 Before you start scripting you will need to download the newest release of [RATools](https://github.com/Jamiras/RATools/releases).
 The program needs a little setup before you can use it:
 1) Open the settings menu by clicking on *File -> Settings…*